-SNAPSHOTS indoors at night can easily be made with your Brownie Target Camera and Photoflash Lamps.
+SNAPSHOTS indoors at night can easily be made with your Brownie Target Camera and photoflash lamps.
 To make flash pictures, obtain a Kodak Photo Flasher (an inexpensive battery case with reflector) and the desired number of SM or No. 5 Photoflash Lamps from your dealer.
 Full directions accompany the Kodak Photo Flasher.

-Place the flash lamp in the reflector and hold it slightly above and at the distance from the subject shown in the table.
+Place the flash lamp in the reflector and hold it slightly above the subject and at the distance shown in the table.